-Posted on about 1 month ago by Larry O'Leary
+Posted on 3 months ago by Larry O'Leary

 The amyloid plaques that characterize Alzheimer’s disease are surrounded by microglia, which are neurological cells that help govern how the brain responds to injury.
 Now, scientists at the University of Pennsylvania have discovered three genetic variants in microglia that may enhance the immune system’s ability to fight Alzheimer’s—and that may be targetable with drugs.